OVERVIEW

 Professor James Schwalbach looks at drawings from the WHA Radio program “Let’s Draw.”

-As the department continued to evolve, its prior emphasis on vocational topics gave way to a program designed to familiarize the student with basic and advanced art practice, leading to the development of teachers and supervisors of art (drawing, painting, design, commercial and professional art, and the art crafts) in public and private schools, teachers colleges and universities.
-However, the curriculum did include an additional accommodation for students not majoring in art education but who were interested in appreciative or professional knowledge of art theory and practice through studio participation.
-By the end of the 1930s, the department began to offer a baccalaureate degree in applied art.
-The major emphasis of the art department through the 1930s and into the early 1940s continued to be in art education—training teachers to staff the high school programs around the state.
-A generation of Wisconsin schoolchildren took their art lessons by listening to the radio, specifically Professor James Schwalbach’s “Let’s Draw” program.
+As the department continued to evolve, its vocational emphasis gave way to a program designed to familiarize the student with basic and advanced art practice, leading to the development of teachers and supervisors of art (drawing, painting, design, commercial and professional art, and the art crafts) in public and private schools, teachers’ colleges, and universities.
+The curriculum did include an additional accommodation for students not majoring in art education but who were interested in appreciative or professional knowledge of art theory and practice through studio participation as well.

 Professor Alfred Sessler (center) and Professor Robert Grilley of the Art Education Department with works for the 2nd Annual Summer Session Art Exhibition at the Memorial Union.

-Actually, a sense of change had been building in the department.
-New faculty appointments indicated a trend which grew and eventually matured in the postwar years.
-Alfred Sessler, a graduate student who had worked on federally sponsored Public Work for Arts Programs during the depression, received an appointment as an instructor in the department on completion of his degree.
-Similarly, Arthur Vierthaler, who had considerable experience working with art metal but had no formal training in art education took over the courses of William Varnum, following his passing in the summer of 1946.
+Alfred Sessler was a recent graduate student who had worked on federally sponsored Public Work for Arts programs during the Depression.
+Similarly, Arthur Vierthaler, who had considerable art metal experience but no formal training in art education, taught metal, design, and drawing, following the passing of William Varnum in the summer of 1946.
 Shortly thereafter, Dean Meeker, a graduate of the Art Institute of Chicago, arrived to teach courses in drawing and painting.
 These appointments were followed by a wave of new faces, including Santos Zingale, John Wilde, Warrington Colescott, Donald Anderson, and Gibson Byrd.
 The presence of women on the art education faculty, begun earlier with the appointments of Della Wilson and Helen Annen, continued with Marjorie Kreilick.

-Robert Grilley, Helen Annen, and Dean Meeker in 1952
+Art Professors Robert Grilley, Helen Annen, and Dean Meeker in the studio, 1952.

-Greater student demand for studio-oriented courses meant increased enrollments for the school.
-Building a highly visible, quality program translated into increased prestige.
-School of Education Dean John Guy Fowlkes made sure the administrative environment was right to capitalize on the momentum.
-Fred Logan helped establish the basis for a relatively smooth transition of emphasis from teaching teachers to cultivating the talents of potential studio artists.
+The School of Education Dean John Guy Fowlkes made sure the administrative environment was right to capitalize on the momentum.
+Fred Logan helped establish the basis for a relatively smooth transition of emphasis from teaching art educators to cultivating the talents of potential studio artists.
 Although primarily an art educator, Logan recognized that the future of art at Wisconsin—and in the profession—would be in studio programs.
 The 1950s brought a broad and substantial expansion of the program.
 At the middle of the decade, the department conducted a self-assessment showing that from 1945 to 1955, the Department more than tripled its capacity to deal with the enormously increased demands both from regular art majors and others requiring special art courses in their curriculum.
+During that same period the staff grew from six to eighteen, representing great diversity and breadth of experience.

 Students sit on the steps of the Education building.